There are some really cool custom mechanical keyboard USB cables out there, but how do you get ahold of one of them?

 - Teal and blue

-Space Cables is a relatively new company that is gaining popularity fast.
-They are currently out of stock as well.
+Space Cables is a company that is gaining popularity fast.
+They offer super premium cables with unique designs, and the price reflects that.

 They offer magnetic USB-C tips, which is convenient for when you don’t want to manually insert the plug into your keyboard.
 Just swipe your connector near the general area and it’ll put itself into the hole.
 Haha.

 Pricing for these cables start at around $25, but the price is not available currently.
-To order, look down below.
+To order, you can check out their website.

 If you’re looking for a single cable without the aviator connector, the first thing to consider is the length of the cable.